TerryXhx/CS263-Project/README.md

 ### Main files:

-- Zsum.v: Definition of Zsum and its properties to support the definition of matrix multiplication and its properties.
+- Zsum.v: Definition of Zsum and its properties to support the definition of matrix multiplication and the proof of its properties.
-- Matrix.v: Definition of Matrix, its operations and corresponding properties.
+- Matrix.v: Definition of matrices, operations and their properties.
 - Strassen.v: Definition of Strassen's algorithm, the proof of its correctness and some suupporting lemmas.

 ### Important Definitions